 - And so on…

-④ I need not only a short description of the action, but also its context : OneNote helps me precisely to get that, either just below the task description, or through hyperlinks to e-mails (stored in OneNote), files or other notes ;
+④ I need not only a short description of the action, but also its context : OneNote helps me to get precisely that, either just below the task description, or through hyperlinks to e-mails (stored in OneNote), url, files or other notes ;

 ⑤ It’s not easy to re-arrange the order of the task’ list in Outlook : basically you can sort by any column (due date, status, category…) but not manually ;